aaronbloomfield/pdr/labs/lab05/index.md

 To recap, submit the following files:
 - TreePathTest.cpp: Do NOT modify, contains `main()` method.
 - AVLTree.h, BinarySearchTree.h: class definitions which the test program depends on.
+- Your .cpp files which contain the definitions of AVLNode and BinaryNode.
 - Your .cpp files which contain the implementions of AVLTree and BinarySearchTree.
 - Makefile: compiles your program and produces the a.out executable
 - analysis.pdf: The report for this lab.